wp-plugins/add-to-any-subscribe/README.txt

 3. This is the drop-down menu showing the services available to the user within the Subscribe menu.
 Services are constantly added/updated.

 == Changelog ==

+.9.6.5:

+* i18n folder renamed to languages due to a problem with the CodeStyling Localization plugin
+* Fixed textdomain
+* Basename cleanup
+* Support for WPMU auto-execution (thanks <a href="http://www.frozenpc.net/">Aaron</a>)

 .9.6.4.1: